Anil-Kushwaha-2002/Air-Quality-Index-Prediction-Model/README.md

 - **Scikit-learn** for machine learning and model evaluation
 - **Seaborn** and **Matplotlib** for data visualization

+1 months internship presented by Edunet Foundation, in collaboration with AICTE & Shell, focusing on Green Skills using AI technologies.
+Throughout this period, I will get the opportunity to work independently on a project under the guidance of a mentor, who will assist you in identifying solutions and developing them into a tangible projec

 ## Dataset

 The dataset used in this project is an air quality dataset containing pollutant measurements from various locations.
 It includes columns for different pollutants like **PM2.5**, **PM10**, **NO2**, and **AQI** (Air Quality Index), among others.
 The dataset is used to train machine learning models and predict AQI values.